apache/mxnet/docs/install/windows_setup.md

 ## Installing the MXNet Package for Scala

-Scala-MXNet is not yet available for Windows.
+MXNet-Scala is not yet available for Windows.

 ## Next Steps